-5 Predicate Logic
+6 Predicate Logic

 The Limitations of Propositional Logic.
 Propositional logic has limitations when encoding declarative sentences.
 It is quite easy to encode logical sentence components like not, and, or, if ... then.
 However, we would also like to express sentence components like there exists ... and for all ... which is not possible in propositional logic.
-To overcome this limitation, we need a more powerful type of logic like e.g. predicate logic, also called first-order logic.
+To overcome this limitation, we need a more powerful type of logic like predicate logic, also called first-order logic.

 Example.
-Model the following sentence in propositional logic:
+When trying to model the following sentence in propositional logic:

-"Every person who is 18 years or older is eligible to vote."

-Solution. p with $p \coloneqq$ "Every person who is 18 years or older is eligible to vote."
+"Every person who is 18 years or older is eligible to vote.", we need to define p as $p \coloneqq$ "Every person who is 18 years or older is eligible to vote."

-Note, that the above statement cannot be adequately expressed using only propositional logic, since propositional logic is not expressive enough to deal with quantified variables.
-Since the sentence is not referring to a specific person and the statement applies to all people who are 18 years or older, we are stuck.
-Therefore we need a richer logic like predicate logic.
+The statement above cannot be adequately expressed using only propositional logic, since propositional logic is not expressive enough to deal with quantified variables.
+Since the sentence does not refer to a specific person and the statement applies to all people who are 18 years or older, we are stuck.
+Therefore we need a richer logic.

-5.1 Predicates and Quantifiers
+6.1 Predicates and Quantifiers

 Predicate logic is an extension of propositional logic.
-It adds the concept of predicates and quantifiers to better capture the meaning of statements that cannot be adequately expressed by propositional logic.
+It adds the concept of predicates and quantifiers to better capture the meaning of statements that cannot be adequately expressed in propositional logic.